 All this said, APO is an awesome new feature from Cloudflare.
 And it implements what we have already done at Servebolt for some time.
 It will speed up your site for the visitors hitting cache.
 But it’s important to remember that not all visitors will hit cache.

 Cloudflare Automatic Platform Optimization needs to cache the content to provide the main performance enhancements.
 Not all content can be cached, but what content cannot be cached?

-In general, one can say that APO does not speed up requests that needs to hit the server or for other reasons cannot be cached.
-This could be requests like:
+In general, one can say that APO does not speed up requests that need to hit the server or, for other reasons, cannot be cached.
+This could be requested like:

-- Loading any page with products in cart on a WooCommerce store
+- Loading any page with products in the cart on a WooCommerce store

 - Loading pages behind login

 As always, our support and customer success team is happy to help you to speed up your site.
 With APO and other mechanisms that can be implemented on your site.
 Get in touch on our on-site chat or via [email protected]